-This function generates a binary matrix representing the resistance (R vs S/I) and nonwildtype (NWT vs WT, or R/I vs S) status for a given antibiotic, and presence or absence of genetic markers related to one or more specified drug classes.
-It takes as input separate tables for genotype and phenotype data, matches these according to a common identifier (either specified by column names or assuming the first column contains the ID), and filters the data according to the specified antibiotic and drug class criteria before creating a binary matrix.
-Suitable input files can be generated using import_ast() to import phenotype data, and import_amrfp() to import genotype data from AMRFinderPlus.
+This function generates a binary matrix representing the resistance (R vs S/I) and nonwildtype (NWT vs WT, or R/I vs S) status for a given drug, and presence or absence of genetic markers related to one or more specified drugs or classes.
+It takes as input separate tables for genotype and phenotype data, matches these according to a common identifier (either specified by column names or assuming the first column contains the ID), and filters the data according to the specified phenotype and genotype drug criteria before creating a binary matrix.
+Suitable input files can be generated using import_pheno() to import phenotype data, and import_geno() to import genotype data from AMRFinderPlus and other genotypers.

 Usage